BEAUREGARD, LA (KWVA) The article following is from the Japanese Press this evening, December 13,2007.

-Hill, who has been making a series of concessions to keep North Korea at the negotiating table, is taking a
+Hill, who has been making a series of concessions to keep North Korea at the negotiating table, is taking

-self-assured approach toward Pyongyang's declaration of its nuclear programs.
+a self-assured approach toward Pyongyang's declaration of its nuclear programs.

-Therefore, the future of the six-party talks is seen to largely depend on how North Korea will respond from
+Therefore, the future of the six-party talks is seen to largely depend on how North Korea will respond

-now, according to the observers.
+from now, according to the observers.

 According to sources close to the nuclear negotiators, U.S. President George W. Bush asked North Korean

-leader Kim Jong Il to make a full declaration of North Korea's nuclear programs in a personal letter to Kim
+leader Kim Jong Il to make a full declaration of North Korea's nuclear programs in a personal letter to

-early this month.
+Kim early this month.

-The sources expressed expectations that Kim would take a forward-looking step, saying that if there is a will
+The sources expressed expectations that Kim would take a forward-looking step, saying that if there is